coltonksharp/How-to-Edit-a-Digital-Video-Premiere-Pro-/README.md

 4. Import Adobe's footage (optional)
 5. Click 'Create'

-# Step 3: Project Setup and Timeline
+# Step 3: Workspace

 When your project opens it will open up the editing tab by default.
 On this tab there will be several windows called "Workspaces".

-### This will be overwelming at first but have trust in me and don't touch anything.
+### This will be overwelming at first but have trust in me and don't touch anything!

 The defualt window is divided into four workspaces.